 Since 2002, The Centers for Disease Control and Prevention (CDC) has provided funding through the Public Health Emergency Preparedness (PHEP) cooperative agreement to help health departments build and strengthen their abilities to effectively respond to a range of public health threats, including infectious diseases, natural disasters, and biological, chemical, nuclear, and radiological events.
 PHEP is a critical source of funding for state, local, and territorial public health departments.

-Division of Public Health (DPH), Public Health Preparedness and Response (PHP&R) Branch, makes PHEP funds available to all local health departments through a funding formula developed in conjunction with and agreed to by the North Carolina Association of Local Health Directors, which is based on population, land square miles and total square miles.
+Division of Public Health (DPH), Public Health Preparedness and Response (PHP&R) Branch, makes PHEP funds available to all local health departments through a funding formula developed in conjunction with and agreed to by the North Carolina Association of Local Health Directors, which is based on a base, population, and social vulnerability index.
 These funds enable the local health departments to upgrade and integrate local public health preparedness and response to public health emergencies with federal, state, local and tribal governments, the private sector, and non-governmental organizations.

-The CDC Cities Readiness Initiative (CRI) works in collaboration with state, federal, and private sector partners to make full and effective use of Strategic National Stockpile (SNS) assets in the event of a public health catastrophe or act of terrorism for which the SNS can provide applicable countermeasures.
-The Cities Readiness Initiative began in 2004 to provide special funding targeted to 36 selected Metropolitan Statistical Areas (MSAs).
-All 50 states now have at least one CRI jurisdiction, and each is expected to maintain its existing mass prophylaxis planning structure and coordination across its MSA.
+This funding program aims to strengthen the capacity and capability of state, tribal, and local public health systems to prepare for, respond to, and recover from public health threats and emergencies.

+Our goal is to enhance readiness to save lives and prevent morbidity and mortality during emergencies that exceed the day-to-day capacity of public health agencies.

+This funding opportunity provides a roadmap for recipients to design, develop, and implement strategies and activities that will improve their readiness to execute plans, respond to public health threats and emergencies, and recover from them.

 II.
 Purpose:

-The emergency preparedness and response efforts made by the Local Health Department are intended to support the National Response Framework and the National Incident Management System.
-Funds awarded under the CDC Public Health Emergency Preparedness Cooperative Agreement will be used to enhance all hazards planning and direction, coordination and assessment, surveillance and detection capacities, risk communication and health information dissemination, telecommunications capabilities, and education and training.
+Our purpose is to strengthen State, Tribal, and Local public health preparedness, response, and recovery capacity and capability through a continuous cycle of planning, organizing, training, equipping, exercising, evaluating, and implementing corrective actions.

+A successful public health response is expected to help prevent or reduce morbidity and mortality from public health threats and emergencies and facilitate the recovery process.

 III.
 Scope of Work and Deliverables:

 The Local Health Department shall: